 We carry on down the lane, Stoodley Pike hoving into view across the valley.

-We arrive at, and scale, the formidable gritstone outcrop of Great Rock, from the base of which the plush pastures of the Eastwood hillside undulate away.
+We arrive at, and, after belatedly changing him into shorts, scale, the formidable gritstone outcrop of Great Rock, from the base of which the plush pastures of the Eastwood hillside undulate away.
 We hail down Lee, out for one of his long bike rides, as he passes along the lane at the foot of the crag.
 Behind him as we have our shouted conversation, the Great House Farm cattle are slumped in the sun.

 Having picked our way down the outcrop, we find a little canyon which my son seems happy to jump over more or less indefinitely, so I amuse myself by trying to capture his exuberance and, apparently, even at this stage of a long and hot walk, inexhaustible energy.